Principal Component Projection Without Principal Component Analysis: Preliminaries

 \prelimHeader{Singular value decomposition.} Any matrix $\bv{A} \in \R^{n \by d}$ of rank $r$ has a singular value decomposition (SVD) $\bv{A} = \bv{U}\bv{\Sigma}\bv{V}^\T$, where $\bv{U}\in \mathbb{R}^{n \by r}$ and $\bv{V} \in \mathbb{R}^{d \by r}$ both have orthonormal columns and $\bv{\Sigma} \in \R^{r\times r}$ is a diagonal matrix.
 The columns of $\bv{U}$ and $\bv{V}$ are the left and right singular vectors of $\bv{A}$.
 Moreover, $\bv{\Sigma} = \diag(\sigma_1(\bv{A}),...,\sigma_r(\bv{A)})$, where $\sigma_1(\bv{A}) \ge \sigma_2(\bv{A}) \ge ... \ge \sigma_r(\bv{A}) > 0$ are the singular values of $\bv{A}$ in decreasing order.

-The columns of $\bv{V}$ are the eigenvectors of the covariance matrix $\bv{A}^\T \bv{A}$ -- that is, the \emph{principal components} of the data -- and the eigenvalues of the covariance matrix are the squares of the singular values $\sigma_1, \dots, \sigma_r$.
+The columns of $\bv{V}$ are the eigenvectors of the covariance matrix $\bv{A}^\T \bv{A}$, i.e.\ the \emph{principal components} of the data, and the eigenvalues of the covariance matrix are the squares of the singular values $\sigma_1, \dots, \sigma_r$.

 \prelimHeader{Functions of matrices.} If $f : \R \to \R$ is a scalar function and $\vS = \diag(s_1, \dots, s_n)$ is a diagonal matrix, we define by $f(\vS) \defeq \diag(f(s_1), \dots, f(s_n))$ the entrywise application of $f$ to the diagonal.
 For a non-diagonal matrix $\bv{A}$ with SVD $\bv{A} = \bv{U\Sigma V}^\T$ we define $f(\vA) \defeq \vU f(\vSigma) \vV^\T$.